Should I Drink Coffee Before a Run?

 There are a hand full of people that are hypersensitive to caffeine.
 Drinking coffee can cause these individuals to have headaches and uncontrollable muscle twitches.
 Under these circumstances, running may become uncomfortable.

 Caffeine also causes dehydration.
 This means that you will sweat less.
 The body will start to direct essential fluids to where necessary as they have become limited.
 This means your salvia glands stop working normally and you may not sweat as much.
-This leaves you with dry mouth and thick saliva.
+This leaves you with a dry mouth and thick saliva.
 Since you are not sweating properly your body will begin to overheat.
 Often runners feel as if they are overheating due to too many cups of coffee before a race.

 Lots of studies have shown the benefits of caffeine on individual running performance.
 However, the results are small, and many cross-referenced studies have not been consistent in their findings.